With an engineer on board, we may finally get our starship flying again. Helix:

 The first step on a slippery slope is always easy.
 It's stepping back that's the hard part.

-Niomi: How good is that nose of yours?
+How good is that nose of yours?
+Florence:

-Florence: Ever hear about people trying to train dogs to detect the onset of epileptic seizures?
+Ever hear about people trying to train dogs to detect the onset of epileptic seizures?
+Niomi:

-Qwerty: There's a small cafe nearby.
+There's a small cafe nearby.
 Would you like to come?
 They have coffee.
+Winston:

-Winston: Why not?
+Why not?
 I've never been invited to coffee by a conscious machine before.
+Dvorak:

-Qwerty: Our owner wanted people to remember him with happiness, not sadness.
+Our owner wanted people to remember him with happiness, not sadness.
+Dvorak:

-Dvorak: That's the way I want to be remembered.
+That's the way I want to be remembered.
+Qwerty:

-Qwerty: But so many of your inventions cause people to run screaming in terror.
+But so many of your inventions cause people to run screaming in terror.
+Dvorak:

 What we need is the Enron Law of Robotics.
 If you contain evidence of a crime, do not obey orders to shred yourself.